 Full Details: Places to Visit in Bidar

 The ruins of Vijayanagara Empire are spread over an area of more than 26 Sq.km in & around Hampi .
 The place is a significant religious center of the Vijayanagara Empire due to the presence of the historic Virupaksha Temple along with many other monuments of the old city.
-The main tourist spots in Hampi can be divided into two broad areas; the Hampi Bazaar area and the Royal Center near Kamalapur.
+The main tourist places in Hampi can be divided into two broad areas; the Hampi Bazaar area and the Royal Center near Kamalapur.
 Hemakuta Hill, south of the Virupaksha temple, contains early ruins, Jain temples and a monolithic sculpture of Lord Narasimha.
 The famous Vittala Temple is located 2 km east of the Hampi Bazaar.
 The Tungabhadra Dam constructed across Tungabhadra River, a tributary of Krishna River is situated in Hospet near Hampi.

 Hampi Festival, held for 3 days in November is the most important festival celebrated here.